Leaning Chimney Repair Services

 Rely on our team of foundation repair experts, backed by structural engineers, for long-lasting repairs for your leaning chimney.
 With more than 45 years of experience, we understand the ins and outs of structural foundation repairs.

-We use leading-edge repair solutions, coupled with decades of knowledge and tried-and-true methods, to stabilize and support your chimney for years to come.
+We use leading-edge repair solutions, coupled with 45+ years of knowledge and tried-and-true methods, to stabilize and support your chimney for years to come.

 By choosing Thrasher, you get a 25-year transferable warranty as well as guarantees on satisfaction, efficiency, and property protection.
 Your satisfaction matters to us, and we want to make sure you are happy with your leaning chimney repairs.